 Aside from creating over 35,000 jobs worldwide, Musk has put his own money on the line to ensure his employees continue to have jobs.
 In fact, he invested $20 million into saving Tesla after it was on the cusp of bankruptcy in 2015, and he has never taken a paycheck from the company.
 Additionally, $100 million of his own money went into funding SpaceX – a risky investment, as the space industry had never been privatized before.
 He has quietly donated to charities, and has already pledged to give away at least half of his money when he dies.

-Musk is only human
+Elon Musk is only human

 Ignoring the little guy

-Musk may be worthy of his glory, but getting to his end-goal has a price, and he is not necessarily the one paying it.
+Musk may be worthy of his glory but getting to his end-goal has a price, and he is not necessarily the one paying it.
 SpaceX staff are often presented with impossible tasks pulling all-nighters after working 12-hour days, in order to meet the deadlines Musk expects from them.
-His Tesla workers filed charges with the National Labor Board against him, citing coercion, hazardous working conditions, intimidation, illegal surveillance and prevention of worker communications as their main reasons for doing so.
+His Tesla workers filed charges in 2017 with the National Labor Board against him, citing coercion, hazardous working conditions, intimidation, illegal surveillance and prevention of worker communications as their main reasons for doing so.